caarmen/air-quality-rss/README.md

 * [microhttpd](https://www.gnu.org/software/libmicrohttpd/) - LGPLv2.1.
 * Pollen source: [Atmo France](https://www.atmo-france.org/article/atmo-data-un-acces-unique-aux-donnees-produites-par-les-aasqa) and AASQA (Associations agréées de surveillance de la qualité de l’air).

+# Disclaimer
+⚠️ Almost no error handling is implemented at this point!
+If something goes wrong, the application will crash and will need to be restarted again.
+I'll correct these crashes as I come across them.

 # Under the hood
 ## Cobol